UMAprotocol/UMIPs/Implementations/OneTree KPI.md

 1. Proposers/voters should check the tweet at the expirationTimestamp for the number of RTs the tweet has.
 2. There is some ambiguity about how to do this, because a tweet could receive more RTs after expiry.
 An increase in the value is not the problem, but rather, a lack of clarity for voters on what is the correct value.
 3. For this reason, the authors would suggest that the source used as a reference for the calculation is the average of the first three screenshots provided by pre-designated SuperUMAns posted after the request timestamp in the voting channel of the UMA discord, but could be changed to use another data source in the future.
-4. Possible disputers would only dispute if the value of RTs proposed actually exceeded the value shown during the liveness period.
+4. Possible disputers would only dispute the validity of the results returned by the proposer during the liveness period.

 # Intended Application
 This is intended to be used as a way to incentivize RTs.
 In its first iteration, this is for a charitable benefit.
 One could design it merely for marketing purposes, and even make the recipient be one of the RTers - Which while distributing the tokens to them would not be trustless, the value of the tokens themselves would be based on the number of RTs.